Samsung/tizen-docs/docs/application/get-started/wearable.md

 Tizen targets to provide a robust development environment to explore the future of innovative smart wearable application development.
 For wearable devices, Tizen supports three primary application types, .NET, Web, and Native applications.

-## Wearable .NET Applications
+## .NET Applications
 You can create rich applications in C# using the .NET framework benefits that contribute to secure and efficient application development.

-To begin with, you can use the following quick start guides:
+To begin your Tizen .NET application development journey, use the following quick start guides:
 -   [Wearable .NET application](../dotnet/get-started/wearable/first-app.md)
 -   [Wearable XAML application](../dotnet/get-started/wearable/first-xaml-app.md)